CLICK HERE FOR BLOGGER TEMPLATES AND MYSPACE LAYOUTS »

 . dried herbs (a dash of each): basil, marjoram, sage, tarragon

-* This 'Sucrine du Berry' squash can be replaced by any number of squash variety: Butternut, Buttercup, Ambercup, etc. At the limit, canned Pumpkin purée (not pie filling) can also be used.
+* This 'Sucrine du Berry' squash can be replaced by any number of squash varieties: Butternut, Buttercup, Ambercup, etc. At the limit, canned Pumpkin purée (not pie filling) can also be used.

 ** Port figs: can be replaced with fresh figs or dried figs soaked in Port for at least one hour before chopping.
 There was a dedicated post on Figs bathing in Port.